blynkkk/blynkkk.github.io/Widgets.md

 **Digital Pins** - represent physical Digital IO pins on your hardware.
 PWM-enabled pins are marked with the ```~``` symbol

-**Digital Pins** - represent physical Analog IO pins on your hardware
+**Analog Pins** - represent physical Analog IO pins on your hardware

 **Virtual Pins** - have no physical representation.
 They are used for any data transfer between Blynk App and your hardware.
 Read more about Virtual Pins [here](http://docs.blynk.cc/#blynk-main-operations-virtual-pins).